 Security of personal information

-The School will also take reasonable steps to destroy personal information or ensure it is de-identified if it is no longer needs the information for any purpose for which it may be used or disclosed.
+The School will also take reasonable steps to destroy personal information or ensure it is de-identified if it is no longer needs the information for any purpose for which it may have been used or disclosed.

 The School may only solicit and collect personal information that is reasonably necessary for one or more of its functions or activities (known as the ‘primary purpose’) or for a related secondary purpose that would be reasonably expected by you, or to which you have consented.